 REPCM='0' Standard time-slot configuration.

-REPCM='1' The time-slot width is constant 8 bit, bit fields 'RTSN' and ignored.
+REPCM='1' The time-slot width is constant 8 bit, bit fields 'RTSN' and 'RCS' determine the offset of the PCM mask and 'RCC' is ignored.
 Each time-slot selected via register PCMRX0..PCMRX3 is an active receive timeslot.